Chinch-Bug/clangen-genemod/docs/dev/writing/reference/index.md

 | `self`    | himself/herself/themself |

 ### VERB
-A `VERB` tag has a technically-infinite number of sections depending on the language, but in English it has four sections: the `VERB` identifier, the relevant cat, and the options for each conjugation in the language (in the case of English, plural and singular conjugations).
+A `VERB` tag has a technically-infinite number of sections depending on the language, but in English it has four sections: the `VERB` identifier, the relevant rabbit, and the options for each conjugation in the language (in the case of English, plural and singular conjugations).

 Example:
 ```